 Clavicle connects the sternum to the acromion and provides support for shoulder function.
-The clavicle is the first bone of the skeleton to become ossified in the fourth week of gestation, and fusion of the two ossification centers occurs around the seventh week.
+The clavicle is the first bone of the fetus to ossify. this occurs around fifth week of gestation.

-Disruption of membranous ossification due to environmental insult or anatomic or mechanical event is the main reason behind the development of congenital pseudoarthrosis of the clavicle.
+Disruption of membranous ossification due to environmental insult or anatomic or mechanical event could be the cause.

-It must be noted that the defect is not due to nonunion of a birth fracture of normal bone as all neonatal clavicular fractures unite rapidly with massive callus.
+It must be noted that the defect is not due to the nonunion of a birth fracture of normal bone as all neonatal clavicular fractures unite rapidly with massive callus.’

-A nontender swelling just lateral to the middle of the clavicle is discovered at birth or after.
+A swelling just lateral to the middle of the clavicle is discovered at birth or after.
 The swelling is not painful or tender.
 There is no history of birth injury or other trauma.
 Most of the cases present by two weeks of age.

 The deformity tends to become more obvious with the child’s growth.
 Pseudoarthrosis may become painful with some activities that involve movements above head level or with direct compression of the focus.

 There is little or no functional disability.
-A few children complain of weakness of the arm and limitation of shoulder abduction.
+Some children may complain of the limitation of shoulder abduction.

-In congenital pseudoarthrosis of the clavicle, there are no other skeletal abnormalities present, a feature that distinguishes it from cleidocranial dysostosis.
+There are no other skeletal abnormalities and this feature distinguishes it from cleidocranial dysostosis.

 MRI is rarely indicated but may be used to determine the extent of the fibrous union, the location of the great vessels, and the space available within the thoracic outlet.